The Amos Bull House and Sterling Opera House: The First Connecticut Listings on the National Register of Historic Places – Who Knew?

 Two photos stitched together.
 Left photo is a three story house with an extension.
 Right photo is an Italianate Victorian building.

-Amos Bull House (left) and Sterling Opera House (right) - Stitched together from Wikimedia Commons, CT Landmarks
+Amos Bull House (left) and Sterling Opera House (right) - Two images stitched together from Wikimedia Commons.
+CT Landmarks (used through CC-BY SA 4.0 license) and Own Work (used through CC-BY 3.0 license).

 …that the 18th-century Amos Bull House in Hartford and the 19th-century Sterling Opera House in Derby are tied for Connecticut’s first listing on the National Register of Historic Places?